RaphaelIT7/gmod-holylib/README.md

 \- GO thru everything and use a more consistent codestyle.
 I created quiet the mess.<br>
 \- test/become compatible with vphysics-jolt (I'm quite sure that the `physenv` isn't compatible).<br>
 \- Check out `holylib_filesystem_predictexistance` as it seamingly broke, reportedly works in `0.6`.<br>
-\- Check if gmod userdata pushed from HolyLib to Lua is invalid in the 0.7 release<br>
 \- `IModule::ServerActivate` is not called when were loaded using `require("holylib")`<br>

 # New Documentation